andresgomezfrr/prozzie/docs/cli/CLI.md

 Prozzie config command have next options:

+`-w|--wizard` : Allow you configure all modules with wizard assitant.

 `-d|--describe <module>` : Shows what variables have a specific module.

 `-s|--setup <module>` : Allow you configure a module with setup assistant.